The Legend of Thunder Balogun

 Immediately a fan behind the post screamed out, “Thunder Balogun, remember your left leg!”

-Immediately, Balogun released a rocket of a shot that the keeper tried to save but it tore a hole in his stomach, destroyed the net, killed the fan behind the post who shouted at Thunder to use his left and was only stopped by the third mainland bridge behind the Onikan Stadium.
+Balogun then released a rocket of a shot that the keeper, his brother tried to save but it tore a hole in his stomach, destroyed the net, killed the fan behind the post who shouted at Thunder to use his left and was only stopped by the bridge behind the King George Stadium in Lagos where the game was played.

-In fact legend has it that until this day, the blood stains from the slain goalkeeper can be seen on the posts at the Onkan Stadium while cracks on the bridge indicate the portion that stopped the ball in its tracks.
+In fact the story continues that until this day, the blood stains from the slain goalkeeper can be seen on the posts at the Onikan Stadium, as it is called now while cracks on the bridge indicate the portion that stopped the ball in its tracks.

 The goalkeeper died and the grief was too much for Thunder Balogun to bear so he quit football even though he eventually won the FA Cup.